Roller boundaries for median spaces and algebras: Introduction.

 \begin{enumerate} \item As in cube complexes, we denote the set of halfspaces by $\mscr{H}$.
 In principle, one could try to define a compactification as we did above, namely by taking the closure of the image of $X\hookrightarrow 2^{\mscr{H}}$.
 However, if $X$ is not discrete, this results in a space that is too large and carries little geometrical meaning: the double dual $X^{\o\o}$ \cite{Roller}.
 See Remark~\ref{bad ultrafilters on R} and Example~\ref{double dual of N} for the pathologies that may arise; here we simply remark that the inclusion $X\hookrightarrow X^{\o\o}$ needs not be continuous.

-Instead, given $x,y\in X$, we denote by $I(x,y)$ the union of all geodesics from $x$ to $y$; we refer to $I(x,y)$ as the \emph{interval} between $x$ and $y$.
+Instead, given $x,y\in X$, we denote by $I(x,y)$ the union of all medians $m(x,y,z)$ with $z\in X$; we refer to $I(x,y)$ as the \emph{interval} between $x$ and $y$.
 In many interesting cases, intervals are compact.
-We define the Roller compactification $\overline X$ as the closure of the image of the map
+We define the Roller compactification $\overline X$ as the closure of the image of the map:

-and $\partial X:=\overline X\setminus X$.
+and we set $\partial X:=\overline X\setminus X$.
 For ${\rm CAT}(0)$ cube complexes, this provides a new characterisation of the customary Roller boundary.
 A similar construction was considered in \cite{Ward} for dendrites. \item As in cube complexes, we could try to consider the set of ultrafilters on $\mscr{H}$; this would however result again in the double dual $X^{\o\o}$.
 Instead, we endow $\mscr{H}$ with a $\s$-algebra of subsets and a measure; we need a finer $\s$-algebra than the one in \cite{CDH}, see Section~\ref{measure theory}.
 We then only consider measurable ultrafilters, identifying sets with null symmetric difference.
-This is an alternative description of the Roller compactification $\overline X$, although no natural topology arises via this construction. \item Given a general median algebra $M$, the \emph{zero-completion} of $M$ was introduced in \cite{Bandelt-Meletiou}.
+This is an alternative description of the Roller compactification $\overline X$ (see Theorem~\ref{to highlight}), although no natural topology arises via this construction. \item Given a general median algebra $M$, the \emph{zero-completion} of $M$ was introduced in \cite{Bandelt-Meletiou}.
 We will recover the same object from a more geometrical perspective in Section~\ref{the zero-completion}.
 When $M$ is the median algebra arising from the median space $X$, the zero-completion of $M$ is identified with the Roller compactification $\overline X$.
 This shows that $\overline X$ has itself a natural structure of median algebra. \item Finally, $\overline X$ can be naturally identified with the horofunction compactification of $X$.
-For $1$-skeleta of ${\rm CAT}(0)$ cube complexes, this is an unpublished result of U. Bader and D. Guralnik; also see \cite{Caprace-Lecureux}. \end{enumerate}
+For $0$-skeleta of ${\rm CAT}(0)$ cube complexes, this is an unpublished result of U.\ Bader and D.\ Guralnik; also see \cite{Caprace-Lecureux,Fernos-Lecureux-Matheus}. \end{enumerate}

 Each of the four definitions is better suited to the study of a particular aspect of $\overline X$.
 Their interplay yields: